yourlabs/django-autocomplete-light/docs/source/cookbook.rst

 Low level basics
 ````````````````

+This is something you probably won't need in the mean time.
+But it can turn out to be useful so here it is.

 Various cooking recipes for ``autocomplete.js``, useful if you want to use it
 manually for example to make a navigation autocomplete like facebook: